The Overlap Gap Property limits limit swapping in the QAOA: Introduction

 The proof is done via contradiction.
 First, we show that we can trim the Erd\"os--R\'enyi hypergraph of average degree $\lambda$ to a regular hypertree removing at most $\mathcal{O}(1/\lambda^{\log \lambda})$ fraction of edges.
 Then, one can form a $\lambda$-regular hypergraph from the hypertree.
 Assuming an algorithm, that is limited by the OGP, is able to find a near optimal solution on the regular hypergraph leads to a contradiction since such an algorithm is unable to find near optimal solution on Erd\"os--R\'enyi hypergraph.
 Thus, the OGP also acts as a barrier to optimization for random regular graph.\\

-The presence of the OGP in random regular hypergraph thus leads us to re-derive a recently discovered theorem:
+This limitation at logarithmic depth local algorithms leads us to re-derive a recently discovered theorem and improve upon its results:

-\begin{theorem}[Informal, theorem 3 and 4 of \cite{Basso_2022}] When $q\ge 4$ and is even, the OGP is present for Max-$q$-XORSAT $D$-regular $q$-uniform hypergraphs and the performance of QAOA is limited at logarithmic depth. \end{theorem}
+\begin{theorem}[Informal, theorem 3 and 4 of \cite{Basso_2022}] When $q\ge 4$ and is even, the performance of the QAOA is limited at logarithmic depth for the Max-$q$-XORSAT with an underlying $D$-regular $q$-uniform hypergraphs.
+The performance is strictly upper-bounded by the OGP since